dataminer-site/dataminer-site.github.io/docs/archive/0.10/extensions/sqlite.md

 6. If the declared type contains the string `TIME`, then it is translated into `TIMESTAMP`.
 7. If none of the above apply, then it is translated into `VARCHAR`.

-As DuckDB enforces the corresponding columns to contain only correctly typed values, we cannot load the string "hello" into a column of type `BIGINT`.
+As DataMiner enforces the corresponding columns to contain only correctly typed values, we cannot load the string "hello" into a column of type `BIGINT`.
 As such, an error is thrown when reading from the "numbers" table above:

 ```console
 Error: Mismatch Type Error: Invalid type in column "i": column was declared as integer, found "hello" of type "text" instead.